31st MEU personnel onload, USS Bonhomme Richard

-170307-N-WF272-104 OKINAWA, Japan (March 7, 2017) Marines, assigned to 31st Marine Expeditionary Unit (MEU), embark San Antonio-class amphibious transport dock ship USS Green Bay (LPD 20) during a personnel onload.
-Amphibious assault ship USS Bonhomme Richard (LHD 6), Green Bay and 31st MEU are scheduled for a routine patrol in the Indo-Asia-Pacific region, operating together as a forward-capability for any type of contingency.
+170307-N-WF272-018 OKINAWA, Japan (March 7, 2017) Marines, assigned to 31st Marine Expeditionary Unit (MEU), embark amphibious assault ship USS Bonhomme Richard (LHD 6) during a personnel onload.
+Bonhomme Richard and 31st MEU are scheduled for a routine patrol in the Indo-Asia-Pacific region, operating together as a forward-capability for any type of contingency.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Diana Quinlan/Released)

 |Date Taken: